A Linearly Convergent Conditional Gradient Algorithm with Applications to Online and Stochastic Optimization: Construction of a Local Linear Optimization Oracle

-\begin{lemma} Algorithm \ref{alg:llo} has an implementation such that each invocation of the algorithm requires a single call to the oracle $\oraclep$ and additional $O(T(n+\log{T}))$ time where $T$ is the total number of calls to algorithm $\ref{alg:llo}$. \end{lemma}
+This brings us to the following lemma. \begin{lemma} Algorithm \ref{alg:llo} admits an implementation such that each invocation of the algorithm requires a single call to the oracle $\oraclep$ and additional $O(T(n+\log{T}))$ time, where $T$ is the overall number of calls to the algorithm. \end{lemma}

-\begin{proof} Clearly algorithm \ref{alg:llo} calls $\oraclep$ only once.
-The complexity of all other operations depends on $k$ - the number of vertices in the convex decomposition of the input point $x$.
-As we discussed, if we denote by $x_t, x_{t+1}$ the inputs to the algorithm on calls number $t, t+1$ to the algorithm and by $k_t, k_{t+1}$ the number of vertices in the convex decompistion of $x_t, x_{t+1}$ respectively then $k_{t+1} \leq k_t+1$.
-Thus if the algorithm is called a total number of $T$ times and the initial point $(x_1)$ is a vertex, then at all times $k \leq T$.
-Since all other operations except for calling $\oraclep$ consist of computing $k$ inner products between vectors in $\mathbb{R}^n$ and sorting $k$ scalars, the lemma follows. \end{proof}
+\begin{proof} Clearly Algorithm \ref{alg:llo} calls the oracle $\oraclep$ only once per invocation.
+The complexity of all other operations depends on the number of non-zeros in the vector $\lambda$, i.e., the number of vertices in the convex decomposition of the input point $x$.
+As discussed above, if we denote by $x_t, x_{t+1}$ the inputs to the $t$ and $t+1$ times Algorithm \ref{alg:llo} was invoked respectively, and by $N_t, N_{t+1}$ the number of vertices in the convex decomposition of $x_t, x_{t+1}$ respectively, then $N_{t+1} \leq N_t+1$.
+Thus, if the algorithm is invoked for a total number of $T$ times and the initial point - $x_1$ is a vertex of $\mP$, then at any time $t\in[T]$ it holds that $N_t \leq T$.
+Since all other operations except for calling $\oraclep$ consist of computing $N_t$ inner products between vectors in $\mathbb{R}^n$ and sorting $N_t$ scalars, the lemma follows. \end{proof}

-Note that we can get rid of the linear dependence on $T$ in the bound in lemma \ref{lem:llo_complex} by decomposing the iterate $x_t$ into a convex sum of fewer vertices in case the number of vertices in the current decomposition, $k$ becomes too large.
-From Caratheodory's theorem we know that there exists a decomposition with at most $n+1$ vertices and for many polytopes of interest there is an efficient algorithm for computing such a decomposition.
-From previous discussions, we will need to invoke this decomposition algorithm only every $O(n)$ iterations which will keep the amortized iteration complexity low.
+Note that we can get rid of the linear dependence on $T$ in the bound in lemma \ref{lem:llo_complex} by decomposing the iterate $x_t$ into a convex sum of fewer vertices in case the number of vertices in the current decomposition - $N_t$ becomes too large.
+From Carath\'eodory's theorem we know that we can find such a decomposition with at most $n+1$ vertices.
+Moreover, for many polytopes of interest (such as the flow polytope), there is an even more efficient algorithm for computing such a decomposition (however these are beyond the scope of this paper).
+It follows from previous discussions that we will need to invoke such a decomposition procedure only every $O(n)$ iterations which will keep the amortized iteration complexity low.